 Industries with High Risk of Exposure to Asbestos

-Posted by PKSD Law Firm on Sep 16, 2016 in Personal Injury News
+Posted by PKSD Law Firm on September 16, 2016 in Personal Injury

 Asbestos is a durable mineral that was widely used in construction until about the mid-1970s.
 The substance is heat and fire resistant and is versatile enough that it can be woven into fabrics.
 It is also resistant to various types of chemicals.
 For years, it was hailed as a miracle mineral until doctors and scientists discovered the harmful effects that it has on those who work with the substance.

 Asbestos exposure can cause mesothelioma, which is a fatal cancer.
 Mesothelioma affects the lining of the lungs.
 It can also affect the tissue that lines the stomach, heart and other vital organs.
 The lungs are by far the most common organ affected, however.
 There is no cure for mesothelioma, but sometimes doctors can catch it in time to remove tumors and take other remedial action.

 Certain industries suffered more exposure to this dangerous substance than others.
 Those that dealt with insulation were especially prone to exposure.
 Altering asbestos insulation in any way can release the asbestos particles into the air.
 They can then be inhaled by anyone in the area.
 That meant that even if you did not directly work with asbestos, you might have been exposed without realizing it.

 The following industries saw increased exposure to asbestos because of its heavy use.

 - Shipbuilding – Asbestos was often used in pipe insulation.

 - Military – Use was common in airplanes, ships, barracks and tanks.